Checkmk/ansible-collection-checkmk.general/roles/agent/README.md

 The password for the user used to authenticate against your Checkmk site.

+    checkmk_agent_add_host: 'false'

+Automatically add the host where the agent was installed to Checkmk.

+    checkmk_agent_discover: 'false'

+Automatically discover services on the host where the agent was installed.

     checkmk_agent_update: 'false'

 Register host for automatic updates.
 Make sure to have the server side prepared